Liouville Conformal Field Theory on even-dimensional spheres: Introduction

-from which it is obvious to see that the quantum field has a tendency to remain close to the classical field of the theory.
-Picking randomly a \lq\lq canonical" Riemannian metric is therefore tantamount to considering the random metric $e^{2\phi}g$.
-As we will see below, before actually considering the above expression we will consider the quantisation of the action, which corresponds to introducing quantum parameters in the Liouville functional.
+where $D_g$ stands for a \lq\lq Lebesgue measure" over maps $\mathcal{M}\to\mathbb{R}$ and $\mathcal{Z}_g$ is a renormalization factor referred to as the partition function.
+Picking randomly a \lq\lq canonical" Riemannian metric is therefore tantamount to considering the random metric $e^{2\phi_g}g$.
+The form of Equation~\eqref{Liouville_field} shows us that the quantum field has a tendency to remain close to the classical field of the theory.
+As we will see below, before actually considering the above expression we will consider the quantization of the action, which corresponds to introducing quantum parameters in the Liouville functional.

 One issue, at least at a mathematical level, is that the latter expression does not really make sense.
 Indeed, a first obstruction is to interpret the \lq\lq uniform measure" on fields $D_gX$; once this is done, one must provide a meaning to the Liouville action since the field $X$ is expected to be highly non-regular.
-The introduction of a probabilistic framework allows one to overcome these problems thanks to two objects that have become fundamental over the last decade : log-correlated fields and Gaussian Multiplicative Chaos (GMC in the sequel).
+The introduction of a probabilistic framework allows one to overcome these problems thanks to two objects that have become fundamental over the last decade: log-correlated fields and Gaussian Multiplicative Chaos (GMC in the sequel).
 The geometric flavour of the Liouville functional motivates the introduction of a log-correlated field to play the role of the map $X$ which appears in the Liouville action.
-This field generalises the two-dimensional Gaussian Free Field, an analog of the Brownian motion for which the time variable now lives in a $d$-dimensional space, and which arises in many different contexts (statistical physics, theory of random surfaces, Quantum Field Theory).
-As for the GMC, it can be understood as a random measure on Borel set which can formally be written under the form $e^{\gamma\phi(z)}dz$ where $\phi$ is a log-correlated field.
-This writing is purely formal since the field $\phi$ is highly non-regular : an approximation procedure is necessary to give a proper meaning to this object.
+This field generalizes the two-dimensional Gaussian Free Field, an analog of the Brownian motion for which the time variable now lives in a $d$-dimensional space, and which arises in many different contexts (statistical physics, theory of random surfaces, quantum field theory).
+As for the GMC, it can be understood as a random measure on Borel sets which can formally be written under the form $e^{\gamma X(z)}\mathrm{d}\lambda_g$ where $X$ is a log-correlated field and $\gamma$ is a positive real number.
+This writing is purely formal since the field $X$ is highly non-regular: an approximation procedure is necessary to give a proper meaning to this object.